pricbnll/HomepageBlitz/README.md

 # HomepageBlitz
-Homepage made with a class by a italian teacher named David
+Homepage made with all the help from teacher
+Just Html and Css

+Photos by Bears.

 Course at Udemy by Davide Molin

 Foundations of Front-End Web Development